Skip to main content

 Upgrade the Portworx Operator

-1. Retrieve the current version of the Portworx Operator:
+1. Check the current Portworx Operator version:

-kubectl get deployment -n <portworx> portworx-operator -o=jsonpath='{.spec.template.spec.containers[0].image}' && echo
+kubectl get deployment -n <portworx> portworx-operator -o=jsonpath='{.spec.template.spec.containers[0].image}'

 kubectl edit deployment -n <portworx> portworx-operator